Fact checked

 But what exactly is a power of attorney?

-Your power of attorney (POA) and healthcare directives are legal documents that give another person you trust, the power to represent you and make decisions on your behalf in the event you are medically unable to do so yourself.
+Your power of attorney (POA) and healthcare directives are legal documents that give another person you trust, such as a married spouse, common law partner, family member or friend, the power to represent you and make decisions on your behalf in the event you are medically unable to do so yourself.

 In Saskatchewan, most people make two different types of POA documents — an enduring power of attorney and a healthcare directive.
 In this article, we’ll discuss the difference between the two documents and take you through the process of making legal power of attorney documents in Saskatchewan.